Flaura Winston, MD, PhD frequently shares her research at scientific conferences around the world.

 Current Health Promotion Projects

-- CIRP’s Family of Websites-- Outreach efforts include develop and maintaining websites that are organized for the parents, educators, journalists, researchers, and other stakeholders who utilize the sites for trusted health promotion and research communications resources.
-Each site is reviewed by CHOP experts and include:
+- CIRP’s Family of Websites -- Outreach efforts include develop and maintaining websites that are organized for parents, educators, journalists, researchers, and other stakeholders who utilize the sites for trusted health promotion and research communications resources.
+All of these websites are reviewed by CHOP experts and include:

 - Research in Action Blog -- Since 2013 the Outreach team has utilized this blog to share CIRP expert perspectives about issues and research pertaining to child and adolescent injury prevention.
 Subscribe to Research in Action through Feedburner and stay abreast of the issues and trends.